SAFT ON WEALTH-The "smart beta" oxymoron

 Maybe someone out there is adding genuine value with smart beta, and will be able to continue to in the future but I wouldn't bet on it.

 No matter what you do, don't let anyone tell you it is smart beta.
 It just can't be.
-(At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
+(At the time of publication James Saft did not own any direct investments in securities mentioned in this article.
 He may be an owner indirectly as an investor in a fund.
+You can email him at jamessaft@jamessaft.com and find more columns at blogs.reuters.com/james-saft) (Editing by James Dalgleish)